The Sweat of Their Face: Portraying American Workers

 This exhibition will feature loans from such notable institutions as the Smithsonian American Art Museum, The Metropolitan Museum of Art, The J. Paul Getty Museum, The Phillips Collection and The Pennsylvania Academy of the Fine Arts, among others.

-This exhibition is curated by Senior Historian and Director of Scholarly Programs David C. Ward and Curator of Painting and Sculpture Dorothy Moss.
+This exhibition is curated by Portrait Gallery Curator of Painting and Sculpture Dorothy Moss and Historian Emeritus, David C. Ward.
 An accompanying catalogue will feature essays from both curators, as well as British art historian John Fagg.